dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 ## Changelog

+1.4

+- Update rules to close loopholes on classes that don't want to expose interfaces.

 1.3

 - Specify and update restrictions on `mixin class` declarations to allow trivial generative constructors.

 - Specify that "mixin application" class declarations (`class C = S with M`) cannot be `mixin class` declaration, but can use other modifiers

 1.2